jasrotia15/Degen-Token-Eth-Avax-Module-4-/README.md

 });
 ```

-10. Set up a Avalanche network in your Metamask by adding a new network with these details (Network Name: Avalanche Fuji C-Chain New RPC URL: https://api.avax-test.network/ext/bc/C/rpc ChainID: 43113 Symbol: AVAX Explorer: https://testnet.snowtrace.io/)
-11. Go to the Avalanche Testnet Faucet website, and request 2 AVAX to your wallet account in order for the contract to run.
+10. Go to the Avalanche Testnet Faucet website, and request 2 AVAX to your wallet account in order for the contract to run.
-12. run the script with the fuji network with this command: $ npx hardhat run scripts/deploy.js --network fuji
+11. run the script with the fuji network with this command: $ npx hardhat run scripts/deploy.js --network fuji
-13. Then go to the remix ethereum website, and copy the DegenToken.sol
+12. Then go to the remix ethereum website, and copy the DegenToken.sol
-14. In the deployment tab, there is an "At Address" tab there and copy the contract address there as well.
+13. In the deployment tab, there is an "At Address" tab there and copy the contract address there as well.
-15. You can now do the functions!
+14. You can now do the functions!
 ### Degen.sol
 ```solidity
 // SPDX-License-Identifier: MIT